f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 .. image:: images/rseries_performance_and_sizing/image23.png
   :width: 45%

-To compare performance of iSeries vs. rSeries first look at overall CPU capacity of the system, and then break that down to per vCPU performance to get an apples-to-apples comparison.
-In a typical sizing exercise, it is normal to look at the overall performance of the device and divide by the # of vCPUs in the system to come up with a per vCPU sizing metric.
+To compare performance of iSeries versus rSeries first look at overall CPU capacity of the system, and then break that down to per vCPU performance to get a level comparison.
+In a typical sizing exercise, it is normal to look at the overall performance of the device and divide by the number of vCPUs in the system to come up with a per vCPU sizing metric.
 Since rSeries dedicates some of its vCPU processing to the F5OS platform layer, they are removed from the overall sizing exercise calculations so that sizing doesn’t get skewed.
-As an example, take the overall r5900 performance metrics then divide by the total vCPU’s in the system (32) minus the 6 vCPU’s for the F5OS platform layer.
+As an example, take the overall r5900 performance metrics then divide by the total vCPUs in the system (32) minus the 6 vCPUs for the F5OS platform layer.

-i.e. The r5900 has 32 vCPUs.
+As an example, the r5900 has 32 vCPUs.
 Take the published Layer7 performance of 4.3M RPS and divide by (32 vCPUs - 6 vCPUs used by F5OS) to get a per vCPU performance metric.
-For the PAYG variants you would also subtract the vCPUs disabled via licensing, and use the published layer7 metric for that specific platform. i.e. r5800 has 32vCPUs, 6 are used by F5OS, and 8 are disabled via licensing.
+For the PAYG variants you would also subtract the vCPUs disabled via licensing, and use the published layer7 metric for that specific platform.
+For example the r5800 has 32vCPUs, 6 are used by F5OS, and 8 are disabled via licensing.
 Published L7 performance for r5800 is 3.3M RPS divided by (32 total vCPUs minus 6 vCPUs for F5OS and 8 vCPUs that are disabled).

-By not including the vCPUs dedciated to F5OS, you'll get a much more accurate assesment of what an individual vCPU can forward in theory.
-Looking at aggregate processor speed (total Ghz) as the only means of sizing may not be sufficient to get accurate sizing since tenants are in use, and they will only receove a fraction of the total vCPU resources.
+By not including the vCPUs dedicated to F5OS, you'll get a much more accurate assesment of what an individual vCPU can forward in theory.
+Looking at aggregate processor speed (total Ghz) as the only means of sizing may not be sufficient to get accurate sizing since tenants are in use, and they will only receive a fraction of the total vCPU resources.

 **Relative CPU Scale** is a numeric grade-based comparison where the overall CPU capacity/horsepower of the system is given a rating.
 The rating is an easy way to compare different BIG-IP platforms.
-The Relative CPU Scale is calculated by taking the total # of CPU’s in a system (not including those used by F5OS platform layer) and multiplying that by the speed that the processors run.
-This will result in an aggregate CPU Ghz for the platform .
-Then take the Aggregate CPU Ghz of a BIG-IP 2000s platform and give it a grade of 1.
+The Relative CPU Scale is calculated by taking the total number of CPUs in a system (not including those used by F5OS platform layer) and multiplying that by the speed that the processors run.
+This will result in an aggregate CPU Ghz for the platform.
+Then take the aggregate CPU Ghz of a BIG-IP 2000s platform and give it a grade of 1.
 All other platforms are then given a numeric grade of how many times faster it is than the BIG-IP 2000s platform.
-This results in a simple numeric rating system to compare platforms that combines CPU speed with the number of CPU’s.
+This results in a simple numeric rating system to compare platforms that combines CPU speed with the number of CPUs.

-In the graph below you can see that a an i5600 has 4.7x more aggregate CPU capacity than the 2000s and it's newer replacement r5600 has a 6.0x rating.
+In the graph below you can see that a an i5600 has 4.7x more aggregate CPU capacity than the 2000s and its newer replacement r5600 has a 6.0x rating.
 In general the mapping of platforms will be **i5600** --> **r5600**, **i5800** --> **r5800**, **i7600/i7800** --> **r5900**.
 In every case the newer generation rSeries will have more aggregate CPU horsepower.
-What may be deceiving here is how this translates into real performance when carved into multiple tenants which only get a fraction of the overall resources.
+What may be deceiving here is how this translates into real performance when carved into multiple tenants, which only get a fraction of the overall resources.

 .. image:: images/rseries_performance_and_sizing/image24.png
   :align: center
   :scale: 80%

 To see how this translates into real performance, it is good to look at a Layer7 metric as that is something that is highly dependent on CPU resources.
 If you look at the published Layer7 (Inf-Inf) numbers, you’ll notice that each rSeries replacement provides higher numbers than the previous generation iSeries.
-This is likely due to the newer generation of processors, some platforms having more processors, the fact that some processing is dedicated to the F5OS platform layer, and the fact that the CPU’s can boost higher than previous generations.
+This is likely due to the newer generation of processors, some platforms having more processors, the fact that some processing is dedicated to the F5OS platform layer, and the fact that the CPUs can boost higher than previous generations.
 Generally, each rSeries platform is going to be faster than each iSeries platform it will replace (each metric will vary), but it’s safe to propose the following replacements: **i5600** --> **r5600**, **i5800** --> **r5800**, **i7600/i7800** --> **r5900**.
 Also keep in mind rSeries has the latest Intel processing and crypto support so things like ECC ciphers are now accelerated in hardware which was not the case with appliances that were the previous generation before the iSeries line.

 .. image:: images/rseries_performance_and_sizing/image25.png
   :align: center
   :scale: 80%

-Since each appliance has a different number of CPU’s, a common sizing exercise is to look at the per vCPU performance by using the formulas above to come up with a per vCPU metric.
+Since each appliance has a different number of CPUs, a common sizing exercise is to look at the per vCPU performance by using the formulas above to come up with a per vCPU metric.
 In the graph below it is done for Layer7 RPS (Inf-Inf) but you could use the same math for any metric.
-Note the graph below is not derived from a per vCPU test, it is taking a published appliance metric and dividing it by the number of vCPU’s (minus the platform vCPUs) to come up with a per vCPU metric.
-As mentioned above using the rSeries metric which is (minus the platform CPU’s) is the most realistic.
-Note that in some cases moving from iSeries to rSeries will have lower per-vCPU perfromance, but higher overall performance due to the increase in vCPUs.
-As an example migrating from an i5600 to an r5600 will see an increase in per vCPU performance as will migration from an i7600 to an r5900.
-There are two cases where per vCPU performance will be lower (but aggregate per appliance is still higher): Going from an i5800 to an r5800 will see lower per vCPU performance as will going from an i7800 to an r5900.
+Note the graph below is not derived from a per vCPU test; it is taking a published appliance metric and dividing it by the number of vCPUs (minus the platform vCPUs) to come up with a per vCPU metric.
+As mentioned above using the rSeries metric which (minus the platform CPUs) is the most realistic.
+Note that in some cases moving from iSeries to rSeries will appear to have lower per-vCPU performance, but higher overall performance due to the increase in vCPUs.
+As an example, migrating from an i5600 to an r5600 will see an increase in per vCPU performance as will migration from an i7600 to an r5900.
+There are two cases where per vCPU performance will be lower (but aggregate per appliance is still higher): going from an i5800 to an r5800 will see lower per vCPU performance as will going from an i7800 to an r5900.
+Note this is an extrapolation, actual per vCPU testing for rSeries show's a higher per vCPU base number, but scaling is not perfectly linear and will level off as it approaches max vCPU configurations.
+The leveling off will skew the averages which are used in typical sizing extrapolation below.

 .. image:: images/rseries_performance_and_sizing/image26.png
   :align: center